ionic-team/ionic-conference-app/README.md

 ## React and Vue Versions

-We've built versions of this Conference app in React and Vue, as well:
+We've built versions of this Conference app in React and Vue, as well, for developers that would prefer to use one of those framework options:

 [https://github.com/ionic-team/ionic-react-conference-app](https://github.com/ionic-team/ionic-react-conference-app)

 [https://github.com/ionic-team/ionic-vue-conference-app](https://github.com/ionic-team/ionic-vue-conference-app)

 ## Table of Contents